najlae01/angry-birds/README.md

 ## Introduction

-Angry Birds is a physics-based puzzle game where players use a slingshot to launch birds at structures containing pigs.
-The goal is to eliminate all the pigs on the playing field using as few birds as possible.
+Angry Birds is a physics-based puzzle game where players use a slingshot to launch aliens at structures containing pigs.
+The goal is to eliminate all the enemies on the playing field using as few aliens as possible.

 ## Features